Loans to date: 573

-25 new ladies successfully completed their 5 day business training in March this year, and received small loans to develop their business plans.
+25 new ladies successfully completed their 5 day business training in March 2017, and received small loans.
 Here they are with their certificates and green loan passbooks.
-We visited 7 of these ladies at their places of business in May this year.
-Each lady impressed us with their energy and determination to succeed.
+We visited 7 of these ladies at their places of business in May 2017.
+They impressed us with their energy and determination to succeed.
 Each one expressed improved self esteem, greater empowerment and better hopes for the future.
 The training and support provided by Angelina was described as essential to their progress.
 We were very encouraged by these meetings.

 August 2016: We are delighted that Angelina, who has experience in both Microfinance and in small business development, has now started working full time for our partners in Kisumu, Kenya.
 She will be training and supporting existing as well as new clients, enabling the programme to expand securely and sustainably.
 We are looking forward to working closely with her to achieve her aim.